alexdrane/intervals-icu-tools/README.md

 # intervals-icu-tools

-Two tools for [intervals.icu](https://intervals.icu) that give you a terminal CLI and a GTK morning dashboard for your training data.
+Two tools for [intervals.icu](https://intervals.icu) that give you a terminal CLI and a GTK morning dashboard for your training data for linux

 ---